-You'll notice that income "exempt from GST" is different from income that's "not liable for GST".
+You'll notice that income 'exempt from GST' is different from income that's 'not liable for GST'.
 This is important when working out your claim for GST input tax credits on goods and services bought to run your organisation.

-GST-registered non-profit bodies (including charities) may claim input tax credits on expenses incurred in deriving income that's either liable or not liable for GST, but not in deriving income that is exempt from GST.
+GST-registered not-for-profit organisations (including charities) may claim input tax credits on expenses incurred in deriving income that's either liable or not liable for GST, but not in deriving income that is exempt from GST.